Manage exclusions for Microsoft Defender for Endpoint and Microsoft Defender Antivirus

 Microsoft Defender Antivirus exclusions can apply to antivirus scans and/or to real-time protection.
 These exclusions include:

-Automatic exclusions include operating system files and server roles and features.
-These exclusions won't be scanned by real-time protection but are still subject to quick, full, or on-demand antivirus scans.
-The following table provides some examples and includes links to learn more.
+Automatic exclusions (also referred to as automatic server role exclusions) include exclusions for server roles and features in Windows Server.
+These exclusions aren't scanned by real-time protection but are still subject to quick, full, or on-demand antivirus scans.

 Custom exclusions include files and folders that you specify.
 Exclusions for files, folders, and processes will be skipped by scheduled scans, on-demand scans, and real-time protection.
 Exclusions for process-opened files won't be scanned by real-time protection but are still subject to quick, full, or on-demand antivirus scans.